Whether you’re a small gym or a large chain of gyms, your fitness marketing strategy is one of the most important parts of running your business.

-Other times, they’ll use local keywords to find your gym like the ones described above.
+Other times, they’ll use local keywords to find your gym or health club like the ones described above.

-If you have one fitness club in a city, then include the city name in your home page and in your meta description as it is in the example below.
+If you have one fitness business in a city, then include the city name on your home page and in your meta description as it is in the example below.

-If you have multiple clubs, create a dedicated page for each club on your website with the city name or neighborhood in the title of that page, as it is below.
+If you have multiple clubs, create a dedicated page for each club on your website with the city name or neighbourhood in the title of that page, as it is below.